-CSU-Pueblo students who are in their senior year of undergraduate work, and who have met the admissions requirements for the program, may take graduate courses for graduate credit (except programs with a 3+2 option, or other restrictions) with the approval of the appropriate program director/coordinator and the Assistant Vice President for Enrollment Management.
+CSU-Pueblo students who are in their senior year of undergraduate work, and who have met the admissions requirements for the program, may take graduate courses for graduate credit (for 3+2 students see information for specific programs) with the approval of the appropriate program director/coordinator and the Assistant Vice President for Enrollment Management.
 Students should consult with the program director/coordinator or department chair responsible for the course in cases where there is not a program director/coordinator, to determine requirements or restrictions.
-For approved enrollment, students may take up to 12 graduate hours prior to graduation; but the combined undergraduate and graduate enrollment normally may not exceed 16 hours for a semester.
+For approved enrollment, students may take up to 12 graduate hours prior to graduation; but the combined undergraduate and graduate enrollment normally may not exceed 16 hours for a term.